ikeikeikeike/bing_translator/README.md

 # Or...
 Specify only required arguments
 BingTranslator.configure("YOUR_CLIENT_ID", "YOUR_CLIENT_SECRET")

+# Or...
+If already sets key and secret in config.exe
+BingTranslator.configure

 spanish = BingTranslator.translate("Hello.
 This will be translated!", [from: "en", to: "es"])

 # without :from for auto language detection